-A person or entity that makes one or more donations to a political party or political campaigner totalling more than the disclosure threshold during a financial year must lodge a return.
+A person or entity that makes one or more donations to a political party, associated entity of a political party, significant third party, member of the House of Representatives or Senator totalling more than the disclosure threshold during a financial year must lodge a donor disclosure return (the return).
 If the donor is an individual, he or she must lodge the return.
 If the donor is an entity, the return should be lodged by a person with the authority to do so.
-In the case of a company this may be the CEO, company secretary or financial controller.
-In the case of a trust it would be the trustee.
+In the case of a company this may be the Chief Executive Officer, company secretary or financial controller.
+In the case of a trust, it would be the trustee.